techstreams/techstreams.github.io/_posts/2015-09-21-simplify-writing-with-markdown.md

 ## Image

-* Markdown images can be inserted *inline* in text and do not need to begin at the left margin.
+* Markdown images can be inserted *inline* and do not need to begin at the left margin.

 * Add images by entering a `!` symbol followed by the ***image alt text*** enclosed in `[]` symbols followed by the ***full url of the image*** enclosed in `()` symbols.